-Our knowledge of bird nutrition is constantly evolving due to both heightened awareness of the importance of nutrition and to increased research into birds’ different needs.
-As with all other animals, birds need a proper balance of carbohydrates, proteins, fat, vitamins, minerals, and water.
+Our knowledge of bird nutrition is constantly evolving due to heightened awareness of nutrition’s importance and increased research into birds’ different needs.
+Like all other animals, birds need a proper balance of carbohydrates, proteins, fat, vitamins, minerals, and water.
 Different species of birds often require different foods.

 Should I be concerned about what my canary eats?

-Wild canaries are generally seed eaters and consume a variety of seeds (including grass seeds).
-In the wild, since season dictates seed availability, there are times of the year when insects and certain fruits, berries, and vegetation will constitute the bulk of canaries’ diets.
+Wild canaries are generally seed eaters and consume various seeds (including grass seeds).
+In the wild, since season dictates seed availability, there are times of the year when insects and certain fruits, berries, and vegetation will constitute the bulk of a canary’s diet.